TheJacksonLaboratory/splicing-pipelines-nf/docs/run_on_sumner.md

 ### 4. Setup `NF_splicing_pipeline.config`

 This config file will be specific to your user and analysis. **You do not need to edit the pipeline code to configure the pipeline**.
+Descriptions of all possible parameters and their default values can be found [here](usage.md#all-available-parameters).

 If you already created a `NF_splicing_pipeline.config` during the trim test, you can modify it.
 Otherwise, to create your own custom config (to specify your input parameters) you can copy and edit this [example config](../conf/examples/MYC_MCF10A_0h_vs_MYC_MCF10A_8h.config) file.

+**VERY IMPORTANT NOTES***

+**Each time you run the pipeline, go through all possible parameters to ensure you are creating a config ideal for your data.
+If you do not specify a value for a parameter, the default will be used.
+All parameters used can be found in the `log` file.
+WHEN IN DOUBT, SPECIFY ALL PARAMTERS**

 **You must name your config file `NF_splicing_pipeline.config`**